Quick Take

 Nests

 Sometimes red kites use nests abandoned by buzzards and other types of birds.
-But, if they build one, both the male and female working together.
+But if they build one, both the male and female will work together.

 Its nest is usually found in a tree fork located around 40 to 50 feet up in a tree.
 Along with large sticks, a red kite’s nest is constructed with odds and ends.
 This can be anything from scraps of clothing to torn paper to pieces of wool.
 Anything to make their baby birds feel comfortable!